symphonists/order_entries/README.txt

 2. When viewing the section under the Publish menu, order the table by the Entry Order field.

-3. When ordered ascending, drag entries within the table and the orders will be resaved.
+3. When ordered ascending, drag entries within the table and the orders will be re-saved.

-[CHANGES]

-1.3
-- Added support for multiple Entry Order fields within one section

-1.2
-- Save page now uses native Symphony content pages (improves compatibility with future Symphony releases)
-- Improved the way path to the save page is evaluated

-1.1
-- Table prefixes no longer hard coded as 'sym_'
-- Check for Publish index page uses Symphony methods rather than splitting the querystring

-1.0
-- Fixed bug with changing login methods in 2.0.1 (thanks go to michael-s)

-0.3
-- Fixed issue where AJAX call URL was incorrect when Symphony is installed in a subdirectory

-0.2
-- Support for multiple pages (removes paging entirely)
-- Added label to page heading to alert user to drag functionality
-- Added login cookie security to AJAX save page

-0.1
-- Initial release